ravecalangi/js-react-100-days/20 scroll-snap-layout/README.md

-Scroll Snap Demo
+# Scroll Snap Layout

-Description
+## Description

-A web project that creates a full-page vertical scroll layout with sections that snap into place as the user scrolls.
+- A simple web project demonstrating vertical scroll snapping, where each section of the page snaps into view as the user scrolls.

-Demonstrates smooth and responsive CSS scroll snapping.

-Features
+## Features

-Full-page vertical sections with distinct background colors.
+- Full-page vertical sections that snap into place while scrolling.

-Scroll snapping using CSS (proximity or mandatory).

-Flexible alignment: start, center, or end of sections.

-Works across modern web browsers without JavaScript.
+- Smooth transitions between sections.
+- Customizable snap behavior (`proximity` or `mandatory`).
+- Color-coded sections for easy visual distinction.

-Technologies Used
+## Technologies Used

-HTML5

-CSS3
+- HTML
+- CSS

-How to Run
+## How to Run

-Clone or download the repository.
+1. Download or clone the repository.

-Open index.html in any modern web browser.
+2. Open `index.html` in a web browser.

-Usage
+## Usage

-Scroll vertically through the sections.
+1. Scroll vertically through the page.

-The viewport will snap to each section based on the scroll-snap-type and scroll-snap-align properties.
+2. Each section will snap into view based on the CSS `scroll-snap-type` and `scroll-snap-align` properties.

-Example:

-Scrolling down through the page:

-SECTION 1 → SECTION 2 → SECTION 3 → SECTION 4 → …

-Adjusting scroll-snap-type in CSS:

-y proximity → snaps only when near a snap point.

-y mandatory → always snaps to the nearest section.
+**Example:**
+- Scroll down to move from `SECTION 1` to `SECTION 2`.
+The viewport will automatically snap to align the top of `SECTION 2` at the top of the screen.

-License
+## License
 MIT License